-- Ensure you use TCB’s bookmark tool to save articles that you have studied to refer back to at a later date (or any that you plan on reading at a later date).
+- Ensure you use TCB’s bookmark tool to save articles that you have studied to refer to later.
+You can also mark lessons as ‘read’.

 - Come back to the article within a couple of days to study again.
-If you are, confident set a later date to refer back to the article – but don’t forget to learn that unknown vocabulary through the Learning Hub in the meantime!
+If you are confident, set a later date to return to the article – but don’t forget to learn that unknown vocabulary through the Learning Hub in the meantime!
 Here you can organise words in your personal Word Bank, test vocabulary using the intelligent flashcard system, and ensure you write characters neatly and in the correct order using the writing testing tool!

 Filter by HSK Level

 - Find articles to suit your HSK level by using our filter tool.
 Rushed for time but still want to keep up on your Chinese?
 Drop down a level to study quickly but efficiently.
 Got an afternoon to spare?
 Don’t be afraid to jump up a level (or two!), making full use of TCB’s features to make the leap a little less daunting.
-Also remember that TCB’s newly released beginner news in Chinese for HSK 1 and 2 makes reading news in Chinese as accessible as ever!
+Also remember that TCB’s beginner news for HSK levels 1 and 2 makes learning Chinese more accessible than ever!

 TCB on the Move

-- Don’t forget that TCB syncs seamlessly across platforms – Website, iOS and Android apps -including all of your word groups, bookmarked articles etc. so you can study wherever you find yourself.
+- Don’t forget that TCB syncs seamlessly across platforms – Website, iOS and Android apps – including all of your Word Groups, bookmarked articles etc. Therefore, you can study wherever you find yourself.
 TCB on a train, plane or even on the toilet… you get where we’re going with this!

 - Why not practice your traditional characters?
 You can choose between simplified and traditional characters for each TCB article.
 Once you have mastered an article, make the switch to brush up on your knowledge!